adrienjoly/google-spreadsheet-append/README.md

 * Integrates with [Google Spreadsheet API v3](https://developers.google.com/google-apps/spreadsheets/#adding_a_list_row)
 * Authorization is done by OAuth 2.0 and JSON Web Token (JWT).
-* Uses ES6 generator functions for simple flow control.
+* --Uses ES6 generator functions for simple flow control.-- (translated to ES5)

 See more instruction here in this great blog post: [Accessing Google Spreadsheets from Node.js](http://www.nczonline.net/blog/2014/03/04/accessing-google-spreadsheets-from-node-js/).